flipt-io/flipt-client-sdks/README.md

 These client-side SDKs are responsible for evaluating context and returning the results of the evaluation.
 They enable developers to easily integrate Flipt into their applications without relying on server-side evaluation.

+Overall documentation for the client SDKs can be found on our [website](https://www.flipt.io/docs/integration/client).

+Also check out our introductory [blog post](https://www.flipt.io/blog/new-client-side-evaluation) on these client-side SDKs.

+## Versions

+There are two versions of the client SDKs:

+### FFI

+The [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) versions of the client SDKs are currently available.

 > [!IMPORTANT]
-> These SDKs currently only work with OSes that use the `glibc` C library.
+> Our FFI SDKs currently only work with OSes that use the `glibc` C library.
 We are working on adding support for other OSes that use `musl` such as Alpine Linux.
 See [this issue](https://github.com/flipt-io/flipt-client-sdks/issues/141) for more information.

-Overall documentation for the client SDKs can be found on our [website](https://www.flipt.io/docs/integration/client).

-Also check out our introductory [blog post](https://www.flipt.io/blog/new-client-side-evaluation) on these client-side SDKs.
+### WASM

+The WebAssembly (WASM) version of the client SDKs is currently in beta.
+This version allows you to evaluate flags in the browser using WebAssembly which is OS and architecture agnostic.

 ## Architecture